MichaelJFlynn/CellularAutomata/README.md

 I might eventually make a tutorial on how to do this, it is really simple and can lead to some pretty interesting things, perhaps even a New Kind of Science??

+To run, simply type: `java CellAuto` in the command line.